tom-seddon/exmon2_disassembly/README.md

 - Python 3.x

-Additional dependencies are provided as pre-build EXEs in the repo.
+Additional dependencies are provided as pre-built EXEs in the repo.

 ### POSIX-type